Confused about health insurance? You’ve come to the right spot.

 You can buy health insurance:

 - THROUGH HEALTHCARE.GOV.
 The only way to get a tax credit to lower your costs is to buy your insurance through healthcare.gov.
 Your tax credit will come from the federal tax agency and will be based on your income and family size.
 Only healthcare.gov can connect with the IRS.
-We know from statistics gathered in 2014 that almost 85 percent of Montanans who bought their own health insurance last year qualified for and received a tax credit to lower their monthly bill and other medical costs.
+We know from statistics gathered in 2018 that approximately 85 percent of Montanans who bought their own health insurance last year qualified for and received a tax credit to lower their monthly bill.

 - WITH A TRAINED EXPERT.
 Hundreds of trained Montanans — including insurance agents, hospital and clinic workers, and others, are certified to help Montanans enroll in a health insurance plan.
 This assistance is free and you can still qualify for and receive a tax credit if you buy your insurance this way.
 We keep a list of all the people who can help you under Talk to a Human.

 - THROUGH AN INSURANCE AGENT.
-Your insurance agent may offer major medical health insurance plans outside of healthcare.gov that meet the federal insurance requirement.
+Your insurance agent may offer health insurance plans outside of healthcare.gov that do or don’t meet the federal insurance requirement.
 If you purchase a plan outside of healthcare.gov, you will not be eligible for tax credits or subsidies to offset your cost.
-You’ll want to make sure you are purchasing a major medical health insurance plan that meets the insurance requirement to avoid a tax penalty.
-Learn more about major medical plans here.
+A tax penalty may apply until January 2019 if you purchase a plan that does not meet federal insurance requirements.
+A tax penalty is no longer applicable beginning in January 2019.

 No matter where you buy it, all health insurance sold in Montana is private insurance offered by private insurance companies.

 Plans sold inside healthcare.gov are offered by Montana’s three largest health insurance companies.
 Together, they sell more than 99 percent of all the insurance sold in Montana.
-Plans sold inside healthcare.gov are virtually identical to health insurance plans sold outside the site.
+Plans sold inside healthcare.gov are virtually identical to health insurance plans sold outside the site, with some exceptions if the plan is sold only outside the site.

-The Montana Health and Economic Livelihood Partnership (HELP) Plan expands health coverage in Montana to an estimated 70,000 new adults with incomes up to 138 percent of the Federal Poverty Level (FPL).
+The Montana Health and Economic Livelihood Partnership (HELP) Plan expands health coverage in Montana to adults with incomes up to 138 percent of the Federal Poverty Level (FPL).
 Coverage began January 1, 2016.
 The HELP Plan offers medical, behavioral health, dental, vision, prescription drug benefits, and much more.
 The HELP Plan works to keep you healthy, not just treat you when you are sick.

 Three ways to apply: